Rob-Mundy/Rock-paper-scissors-lizard-spock/README.md

     + The buttons are organised in the same order as the game's name: Rock, Paper, Scissors, Lizard, Spock.

-    + The buttons change color to orange when the cursor hovers over them, and the aria-labels detailing the button names are displayed within the button borders giving visual cues to the user.
+    + The buttons change color to orange when the cursor hovers over them, and the aria-labels detailing the button names are displayed within the button borders giving visual cues to the user:

         <img src="https://rob-mundy.github.io//Rock-paper-scissors-lizard-spock/assets/images/user_selection_aria_displayed_on_hover.png" width="500px">